Nice Sauvignon Blanc with mild grapefruit and pineapple flavors. It went well with fish in olive oil. — 3 years ago

 A few things about the producer & this wine.
 100% Cabernet Sauvignon from the Vine Hill Ranch Vineyard aged 23 months in French oak, 85% of which was new.
 Most of the Vine Hill Ranch fruit from 71-acre Oakville vineyard is sold off.
 What they keep, 40% of that fruit goes into their VHR flagship wine and 60% makes the Baker & Hamilton.
 The label of Baker & Hamilton is an homage to the hardware and agricultural implements of the company co-founded by third-generation grape grower Bruce Phillips’ great, great grandfather R.M.
 Hamilton, who emigrated from Scotland to California in 1849 hoping to make his fortune in gold.

-Photo’s of, VHR vineyard, Bruce Phillips-Managing Partner and Winemaker-Francoise Peschon. — 6 days ago
+Photo’s of, VHR vineyard, Bruce Phillips-Managing Partner and Winemaker-Francoise Peschon. — a year ago